 All FSHC members receive a copy of our legislative priorities, weekly legislative updates throughout the legislative session, action alerts, and end of session analyses of the budget and passed bills.

 The meeting was so successful the Executive Office of the Governor proposed developing a Supportive Housing State Plan.
-The Florida Housing Finance Corporation will be the lead state entity coordinating this collaborate effort to develop the Plan.
+The Florida Housing Finance Corporation will be the lead state entity coordinating this collaborative effort to develop the Plan.
 See the May 5th Policy Day Report.

 This group examined data from a recently completed statewide needs assessment and worked to identify and outline short- and long-term strategies to address the needs of households that require supportive housing services.

 At this Policy Day, the Governor’s Office recommended establishing a statewide workgroup consisting of State Agency leadership to identify housing and supportive services policies and actions that can be implemented to best address the needs of our most vulnerable neighbors.